kodejuice/mnemonic-number-encoding/README.md

 ### Encoding

-Mnemonic coding works by taking a number and converting it into a sequence of words.
+It works by taking a number and converting it into a sequence of words.
 It does this by dividing the number into chunks of bits, and then converting each chunk into a word from a dictionary.

 E.g